GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

     ```

 ### Deactivate Environment
-To exit from virtual environment activated console, user need to "deactivate" virtual environment.
+To exit from a virtual environment activated console, developers need to "deactivate" virtual environment.

 ```
 deactivate
 ```

-This is same as enter the command `PATH=D:\Workspace\Python\.venv\Scripts\deactivate.bat`.
-Because of this, relocating the virtual environment directory will cause `deactivate` command unable to recognize the path.
+This is the same as entering the command `PATH=D:\Workspace\Python\.venv\Scripts\deactivate.bat`.
+Because of this, relocating the virtual environment directory will cause `deactivate` command unable to recognize its path.

 # **PYTHON: NUMPY**
 NumPy is an extremely powerful and useful library used in Python which supports multi-dimensional matrix (aka.
 NumPy array).
 As one of the best known scientific libraries, it is implemented on other well-recognized libraries such as [Matplotlib](https://matplotlib.org/), [TensorFlow](https://www.tensorflow.org/), et cetera.